DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Further Analysis

-\xhdr{Ablation Study} We analyze the effects of removing key components of \method, including (a) search grounding and (b) result refinement.
+\xhdr{Ablation Study} We analyze the effects of removing key components of \method, including search grounding and result refinement.
 As shown in Figure~\ref{fig:ablation}, removing either component leads to a noticeable degradation in \emph{Quality}, which in turn results in a lower \emph{Unified Score}.
-These results empirically demonstrate the effectiveness of both components in maintaining high-quality outputs and achieving a favorable diversity–quality trade-off.
+These results empirically demonstrate the effectiveness of both components in achieving a favorable diversity–quality trade-off.

-\moveup \xhdr{Case Study} As shown in Figure~\ref{fig:case_study}, responses to the query \textit{``I have 10 years of experience in the web software development field.
-What can I do to improve my skills?''} clustered by Principal Component Analysis (PCA) to reduce sentence embeddings to two dimensions.
-We can clearly observe three distinct clusters: direct/independent prompting of the LLM forms a compact cluster (blue boundary) with highly similar responses; another cluster (green boundary) corresponds to RAG and its variants, indicating that while they differ from direct LLM outputs, they remain highly similar to each other; the final cluster (orange boundary) corresponds to \method, which exhibits substantially more diverse responses.
-This case study provides an intuitive illustration of the limitations of existing approaches and highlights the advantages of \method.